Improving Quantum Computation by Optimized Qubit Routing: An Analysis of the Token Allocation Problem

 \paragraph{Limiting Distance.}

 The first method eliminates edges from~$G$.
 We only consider edges which connect physical qubits in~$H$ that are within a given distance limit.
 Thus, we limit the distance that a logical qubit may move between subsequent allocations.
+A method to find a reasonable distance limit is to iteratively increase the limit until the TAP becomes feasible.
+Once the model is feasible, the distance is again increased by one and the TAP is solved a last time.

 \paragraph{Limiting the Number of Qubits.}